Zerrtified/consul/README.md

 # consul
-Three-node Consul cluster using Terraform
+Three-node Consul cluster using Terraform.

+Infrastructure provisioning via Terraform is currently a work in progress.
+Consul configuration is outlined below.

 ## Manual Consul Setup